-- A-10051 is a request for the rezoning of approximately 60.02 acres of R-R (Rural (1) Residential) zoned land to the M-X-T (Mixed Use - Transportation Oriented) Zone within the M-I-O (Military Installation Overlay) Zone.
+(1) A-10051 is a request for the rezoning of approximately 60.02 acres of R-R (Rural Residential) zoned land to the M-X-T (Mixed Use - Transportation Oriented) Zone.
+The subject property also lies within the M-I-O (Military Installation Overlay) Zone.
 The subject property is located in the southwest quadrant of the intersection of Pennsylvania Avenue (MD 4) and Woodyard Road, and is identified as 9702 and 10200 Marlboro Pike, Upper Marlboro, Maryland.
-Pennsylvania Avenue (MD 4) is classified as a freeway and Woodyard Road is classified as an arterial. - The Technical Staff recommended disapproval of the Application.
-(Exhibit 16) The (2) Planning Board chose not to hold a hearing and adopted Staff's recommendation as its own. - (3)No one appeared in opposition to the Application.
-At the conclusion of the hearing the record was left open to allow Applicants to submit additional information.
-These items were submitted on January 27, 2020 and the record was closed that time.
+Pennsylvania Avenue (MD 4) is classified as a freeway and Woodyard Road is classified as an arterial.

+(2) The Technical Staff recommended disapproval of the Application at the original hearing and the Planning Board adopted Staff's recommendation as its own.
+This Examiner issued a recommendation that the matter be remanded to allow further information as to the existence of regulated streams or other regulated environmental features on the site.